 OUR MAIN GOAL IS TO FREE VILLAGERS FROM THE USE OF KEROSENE LAMP

-The first target of the movement is the village of Sangke which has around 90 homes /households which totally depend on Kerosene lamps at night because the electricity grid does not reach this area yet.
+The main target of the movement is homes/households which totally depend on Kerosene lamps at night because the electricity grid does not reach their area yet.

 WHY GEMABETA IS NEEDED

 Most villages in Landak region West Borneo Indonesia still use Kerosene lamps as their sole source of light to brighten their homes at night in the remote villages due to the absence of electricity support from the country.
 However, the use of Kerosene lamps has many drawbacks for the villagers for some reasons.
 Kerosene lamps emit CO2 and Carbon Shoot (Small particles of smog, PM 2.5) which are unhealthy for them in the long term.
 It is important to know that CO2 is part of green house gases which contributing to global warming.
 Economically, the price of Kerosene is still high which probably costs around 1 USD per litre and it can cost around 100 USD per year (our estimate) per home.
 Thus, the use of Kerosene lamps burden the villagers financially and harm their personal health.
 In short, it is urgent to replace the Kerosene lamps with affordable and healthy renewable energy source.